microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/in-proc-extensions.md

 The support of *in-proc* extensions is meant to allow early adopters to leverage the new VisualStudio.Extensibility APIs while relying on [Microsoft.VisualStudio.Sdk](https://www.nuget.org/packages/Microsoft.VisualStudio.Sdk) to cover any feature gap.

+At this time, VSIX extensions containing VisualStudio.Extensibility references cannot be uploaded to the Visual Studio Marketplace due to VisualStudio.Extensibility being in preview status.

 This document is a quick walkthrough on how to create your first *in-proc* extension using the VisualStudio.Extensibility model.

 ## Prerequisites

-* Visual Studio 2022 17.3 or higher with the ".NET desktop development" and "Visual Studio extension development" workloads.
+* Visual Studio 2022 17.4 Preview 1 or higher with the ".NET desktop development" and "Visual Studio extension development" workloads.

 * Install [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension contains project templates for VisualStudio.Extensibility extensions.